VeinsOfTheEarth/RivGraph/docs/source/maskmaking/index.rst

   - `Arctic deltas <https://data.ess-dive.lbl.gov/view/doi:10.15485/1505624>`_, made with eCognition and Landsat imagery.
   - `Indus and Brahmaputra Rivers <https://esurf.copernicus.org/articles/8/87/2020/#section6>`_, clipped from GRWL dataset.
   - `Global mask <https://zenodo.org/record/1297434>`_ of Landsat-derived rivers at "mean annual discharge."
 Has some issues at tile boundaries, and can be "feathery" along braided rivers, but not a bad global mask.
   - `Global Surface Water Dataset <https://global-surface-water.appspot.com/>`_ - provides all water pixels in the Landsat archive as monthly global images and as integrated-through-time images.
-For example, can threshold on the "Occurrence" product to make a mask.
+For example, you can threshold on the "Occurrence" product to make a mask.
 Use `Google Earth Engine <https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_4_GlobalSurfaceWater>`_ to access and create your masks.
 You can also access individual monthly water masks `here <https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_4_MonthlyHistory>`.
   - If you know of more, please mention them in the `Issue Tracker <https://github.com/VeinsOfTheEarth/RivGraph/issues>`_!

 .. image:: ../../images/jrc_mackenzie.PNG